DevoLearn/data-science-demos/centroid_extraction/README.md

 # Centroid Extraction from EPIC dataset

-Centroids depict many important information in study of C. Elegans.
-Centroids can help in understanding the structure of worm, track the location of different cells during embryogenesis and much more.
+Centroids depict many important information in study of _C. elegans_.
+Centroids can help in understanding the structure of the embryo, track the location of different cells during embryogenesis and much more.

-This tutorial explains one of the approaches to extract centroids by image manipulation.
-Feel free to experiment on the implementation with the colab notebook linked below.
+This tutorial explains one approaches to extract centroids by image manipulation.
+Feel free to experiment on the implementation with the CoLab notebook linked below.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1ZUOC01kuNiI9BkfhJQpEjg2v9XVJUMqM?usp=sharing)